-Coastal Living rated the Battery Point Lighthouse it's 7th most haunted lighthouse in the country.
+Coastal Living rated the Battery Point Lighthouse its 7th most haunted lighthouse in the country.
 The Battery Point Lighthouse, which is part of a haunted West Coast road trip, sits on the northern tip of California in Crescent City.
 It was first built in 1856 at the height of the local logging boom when San Francisco was rapidly growing.
 The station's first keeper was Theophilus Magruder from 1856 through 1875.
 In 1875, Captain John Jeffrey and his wife took over duties at the lighthouse and lived there for 39 years.
 While they suffered through a number of storms and difficulties to be expected when living off of the mainland, as far as anyone knows, no one ever died at the lighthouse.
 The lighthouse was decommissioned by the U.S. Coast Guard in 1965, and visitors today report it is haunted by several ghosts.
 Guests who tour the lighthouse report being touched by an unseen presence and have witnessed objects moving, as well as the sound of large boots walking up and down the lighthouse stairs.